MicrosoftDocs/Hololens/hololens/hololens-cortana.md

 ## Do more with Cortana

-Cortana can help you do all kinds of things on your HoloLens, but depending on which version of Windows Holographic you're using, the capablities may be different.
-You can learn more about the updated capabilites of the latest version of Cortana [here](https://blogs.windows.com/windowsexperience/2020/02/28/cortana-in-the-upcoming-windows-10-release-focused-on-your-productivity-with-enhanced-security-and-privacy/).
+Cortana can help you do all kinds of things on your HoloLens, but depending on which version of Windows Holographic you're using, the capabilities may be different.
+You can learn more about the updated capabilities of the latest version of Cortana here: [Cortana in the upcoming Windows 10 release: focused on your productivity with enhanced security and privacy](https://blogs.windows.com/windowsexperience/2020/02/28/cortana-in-the-upcoming-windows-10-release-focused-on-your-productivity-with-enhanced-security-and-privacy/).

 ![Hey Cortana!](images/cortana-on-hololens.png)